No products in the cart.

 You can learn all about returning the gift of holiday weight gain in the tips below:

-- You can take a walk around the block to savor one last look at those holiday decorations, go swimming in an indoor heated pool, or warm up in an aerobics or dance class.
+- You can take a walk around the block to savor one last look at those Christmas decorations, go swimming in an indoor heated pool, or warm up and have some fun in one of my online group classes.

 - Go up and down the stairs a few times.
 When you’re done, your heart will surely be pumping!